 Both paint and vinyl wrap can provide protection for your car against the elements.
 But having vinyl wrapped on your factory-painted vehicle not only protects your car from natural hazards and weather exposure but also protects the original paint from the normal wear of time.

 With a thickness of around 3.5 to 5.5 mils, vinyl wraps are very durable.
 They act as a shield against the elements for the paint and the car itself.
 If installed properly, they also won't leave a sticky residue when removed.

 High-quality vinyl wraps last for several years but you can safely remove them anytime you want or replace one design with another.
 The removal process can last from a few hours to a day or two, depending on the material used and the complexity of the installation.

-- If the wrap is structurally intact, it is generally easy to remove with a few simple tools, such as plastic scraper and a heat gun for peeling off the vinyl and chemical adhesive remover, spray bottle with soapy water or rubbing alcohol, and cleaning cloths for removing any residues on the vehicle.
+- If the wrap is structurally intact, it is generally easy to remove with a few simple tools, such as a plastic scraper and a heat gun for peeling off the vinyl and chemical adhesive remover, a spray bottle with soapy water or rubbing alcohol and cleaning cloths for removing any residues on the vehicle.

-- As a rule of thumb, avoid removing the vinyl wrap in direct sunlight when the heat could make the adhesive bond to the vehicle's body, as well as in cold temperatures when the vinyl is likely to rip in smaller pieces and leave more residue on the car.
+- As a rule of thumb, avoid removing the vinyl wrap in direct sunlight because the heat could make the adhesive bond to the vehicle's body.
+The same goes in cold temperatures when the vinyl is likely to rip in smaller pieces and leave more residue on the car.